lilin-bme/lilin-bme.github.io/index.md

   style="bare"
 %}

+- Sept 08, 2023: Undergraduate Han Gu received funding from the National Science Foundation of China (NSFC) for her study on "Photon transport in biological tissues during spatially offset Raman detection process".
+This is the first year for NSFC to provide financial support to undergraduate students, and only 100 students have been selected nationwide.
 - Aug 25, 2023: Prof. Li LIN received National Science Foundation of China (NSFC) funding.
 - Aug 3, 2023: Our academic paper entitled "Direct and quantitative assessments of near‑infrared light attenuation and spectroscopic detection depth in biological tissues using surface‑enhanced Raman scattering" was accepted by MED-X journal.
 - May 25, 2023: The Undergraduate Program by Haoqiang XIE was awarded as the "National Student Innovation and Entrepreneurship Training Program".
 Congrats.